Vayechi: Death and Inheritance

 After fourteen years, the sight of Abraham’s camels surprises him.

-Consenting Bride
+Consenting bride

 Before Abraham’s steward asks Rebecca if he can stay in her father’s house for the night, he gives her a gold nose-ring and two gold bracelets.
 Rebecca would know that these gifts are preliminaries for a marriage arrangement.
 The steward is kindly giving her an opportunity to speak up privately before he approaches her family.